What Interns Should Expect from an Internship

 - You should have a working knowledge of standard business software for word processing, databases, and presentations.
 It is helpful to know statistical analysis software.

 - Learn the sponsoring organization’s expectations in terms of working hours and attire.

-- In advance of the internship, try to learn the sponsoring organization’s niche – for example, does the organization work with private sector or public sector clients?
+In advance of the internship, try to learn the sponsoring organization’s niche – for example, does the external consulting organization work with private sector or public sector clients?
 If the internship is internal to an organization’s HR department, what are the primary services that the department is responsible for?
 What is the mission of the government agency?

 Return to Internship Page